sukeban/GridImageSearch/README.md

  * [x] Typing return in the search query text field crashes the app.
  * [x] It would be better to show a spinner in the image view while the image loads.
 Right now it just pops in.
  * [x] And when the grid view item is being reused, I should clear the image right away, right now it switches from the old image to the new one.
+ * [x] The spinner widths are kinda whack.
+I need to figure out how to fix them.

 Walkthrough of all user stories: